A centuries-old ritual that’s sumptuous and special.

-Whether you call it high tea or afternoon tea doesn’t matter – the point is: teatime is back in vogue!
-The lavish ritual – made popular by Anna, Duchess of Bedford in the Victorian era – is a decidedly leisurely way to fill the gap between lunch and dinner.
+This lavish ritual – made popular by Anna, Duchess of Bedford in the Victorian era – is a decidedly leisurely way to pass the hours between lunch and dinner.

-The setting Above the Company’s Garden, behind famous white pillars, is a secluded oasis of elegance and time-honoured beauty.
-Tea is taken in the newly refurbished Tea Lounge, a warm space that reflects the hotel’s iconic pale-pink exterior – with Aubusson rugs and upholstery in subtle rose hues – and leads onto the hotel’s magnificent garden verandah.
+The setting Above the Company’s Garden, behind famous white pillars, is a secluded oasis of serenity and time-honoured elegance.
+Tea is taken in the outdoor conservatory, the gardens or the Tea Lounge, a warm space that reflects the hotel’s iconic pale-pink exterior – with Aubusson rugs and upholstery in subtle rose hues – and leads onto the hotel’s magnificent garden verandah.

 Contact 021 483 1948, firstname.lastname@example.org

-The setting The location of this five-star boutique hotel, neatly nestled at the foot of the Twelve Apostles Mountain Range, is what makes this venue stand out from the rest.
-Beautifully manicured gardens surrounded by the wild mountain landscape and stunning ocean views make this the perfect setting for afternoon tea – in the Leopard Bar, or on the balcony.
-(Get your favourite Instagram filter ready because it’s about to work overtime!)
+The setting Beautifully manicured gardens and a wild mountain landscape make this the perfect setting for afternoon tea, which is served on a three-tiered stand at your table in The Conservatory, the Leopard Bar, or on the Terrace.
+(You might want to get your favourite Instagram filter ready because it’s about to work overtime!)

-Good to know The Leopard Bar is pet-friendly, so small to medium-sized pooches are welcome to come along and enjoy the pet-friendly menu.
+Good to know The Leopard Bar is pet-friendly, so small to medium-sized pooches are welcome to come and enjoy the pet-friendly menu.
 There’s a Vegan High Tea for dairy-free diners.
-On weekends a high tea buffet is served, in addition to the cake stand.

 Cost High Tea by the Sea: R325 per person